 07. DISCLOSURE OF SOCIAL SECURITY NUMBERS

 07.01 The university requires its employees to furnish their social security numbers in order to verify their identities.
 The university's recordkeeping system was established prior to January 1, 1975, pursuant to the authority given to the TSUS Board of Regents, in Section 95.21 of the Texas Education Code and solicited under the statutory authority of 42 U.S.C.A., Section 405(c) (2) (C).

 University employees with access to social security numbers will protect them from disclosure to anyone who does not have a legitimate business need for the information.

-11.01 All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property or other irregularities resulting in the loss of cash, property or other assets of the university to the University Police Department (UPD).
+08.01 All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other assets of the university to the University Police Department (UPD).
 Procedures for reporting criminal offenses are outlined in UPPS No. 01.04.40, Reporting Criminal Offenses.

-12.01 Use of an employee’s photograph on a university Web site or other publication should be on a voluntary basis.
+09.01 Use of an employee’s photograph on a university website or other publication should be on a voluntary basis.
 As such, the employee should sign a release authorizing use of their image for this purpose.
-Photography release forms are available from the office of University Marketing.
+Photography release forms are available from University Marketing.

-13.01 The provost and vice president for Academic Affairs (VPAA) will ensure that all policies in this UPPS applicable to faculty are published in the Faculty Handbook.
+10.01 The provost and vice president for Academic Affairs (VPAA) will ensure that all policies in this document applicable to faculty are published in the Faculty Handbook.

-13.02 The director of Human Resources will ensure that all policies in this UPPS applicable to staff are published in the Staff Handbook.
+10.02 The assistant vice president for Human Resources will ensure that all policies in this document applicable to staff are published in the Staff Handbook.